vittorioromeo/ecst/README.md

 * *"I'm trying to **read/write to/from** my component, but I'm getting a compilation error.
 What is happening?*"

     * Systems need to know at compile-time which component types they will access and how *(read-only or write access)*.
-This has to be specified when defining *system signature lists*.
+This has to be specified when defining *system signatures*.
 See [issue #4](https://github.com/SuperV1234/ecst/issues/4) for more info.

 * *"Is it possible to iterate over the components attached to entities, without being inside of a system's process function?"*